 Scholarships and Awards

-In addition, an award for excellence is occasionally administered with the aim of awarding a student who has done distinguished work in either studio art or art history in the previous academic year.
+In addition, an award for excellence, the Tucker Prize for Outstanding Achievement, is occasionally administered with the aim of awarding a student who has done distinguished work in either studio art or art history in the previous academic year.
 The faculty also select an outstanding graduating senior to receive the departmental book prize.

 Deadline: April 7, 2017